-My job as a coach is to explain to my clients how the human mind works and why they get to experience life the way they do.
+My job as as an “Insightful Living” Mentor is to explain to my clients how the human mind works and why they get to experience life the way they do.

 While it’s, at times, easy for them to grasp the simplicity of the system, I often encounter resistance from their side.